zack-murray/labs-curriculum/Labs Curriculum/Sprint 1 - Planning a Project/Sprint Challenge 1.md

 This lesson we reinforced how to turn your responsibilities and tasks into power statements.
 To practice, write a few power statements you intend to use in your LinkedIn profile.
 Before writing those statements, ensure your LinkedIn has all the following content checked off.

+Add a link to your Linkedin in your sprint challenge submission document.

 ## Personal and Contact Information:

 - [ ]  First and last name are added to profile